 The decision clarifies the circumstances in which a liquidator can pursue payments by third parties as unfair preference payments, often relying upon the decisions of Emanuel (No 14) Pty Ltd, Re; Macks v Blacklaw & Shadforth Pty Ltd (1997) 147 ALR 281; 24 ACSR 292 and Commissioner of Taxation v Kassem and Secatore (2012) 205 FCR 156; FCAFC 124.

-Relevantly, the Court has considered that the words "from the company" in section 588FA Corporations Act 2001 (Cth) require that the insolvent company must have directed that the payments occur, and the Company must have had some form of entitlement to the asset of the payments.
+Relevantly, the Court has considered that the words "from the company" in section 588FA Corporations Act 2001 (Cth) require that the insolvent company must have directed that the payments occur, and the company must have had some form of entitlement to the payments.

 It is common for construction contracts to contain clauses to the effect that if the contractor has not paid its subcontractors that the principal can deduct monies due to the contractor and pay the subcontractor direct.
 Such clauses are often invoked when the contractor is insolvent, and in circumstances where the principal disputes liability to pay the subcontractor.